angusiguess/angusiguess.github.io-archive/resume.md

  Here I've helped architect a new system, built a number of libraries and services for this system, specified and build an integration testing tool, for which I led a team, and currently head up our core services team.
-Everything I've worked on here was in Clojure.
+Of late I've been working to increase our system observability and to solve difficult problems in our critical services (things like memory leaks and race conditions).
+All of this work has been done in Clojure.

 #### Introhive